 Icy cool lychee sorbet with bite-size pieces of lychee is a dessert of its own kind.
 A spoonful of it gives you the taste of lychee juice with tiny pieces of lychee to chew at the same time.
 There are no ice crystals.
 All you have is some juice and some pieces.

 In this vegan and fireless recipe, neither sugar is added nor Lychee juice is extracted.
 It is as good as eating whole seedless Lychee.

 I look forward to summers because of the delectable fruits it brings along with it.
 After mangoes, Lychee is perhaps the second next fruit I enjoy whole-heartedly.
 Had it not required peeling, I don't know how much had I eaten at one go.

 I try to make full use of it by eating as much Lychee as I can.
 And this time I tried making Lychee Sorbet and loved that too.

 By the way, just a second!
 How do you write lychee?
 Litchi or lychee or lytchi?
 Asked just like that, out of curiosity, nothing else :)-

-Lychee Granita Or Sorbet
+Lychee Sorbet or Granita

 Having liked my MANGO SORBET and WATERMELON SLUSH, I thought of trying Lychee sorbet too.
 I was not comfortable in taking out Lychee juice and then freezing it, and probably that is the reason I did not try it all these years.
 And then suddenly, I got to see an altogether different way of making Litchi sorbet here and it immediately appealed to me.

 So, taking the idea I made it my way and just loved it.
 But after I made it, it was not at all smooth or creamy.
 Rather, it was icy and flaky just like ice shavings.
 And it looked more like Granita instead of sorbet.
-Thus, I gave it the name, Lychee Granita.

 So, call it Lychee Sorbet or Lychee Granita but it is no way Lychee ice cream!